dnschnur/piday.github.com/travel/index.md

 ## Travel ##

 Are you coming to the Upper Valley from far away?
-Please check back here soon, as we will be updating this page with information on hotels, restaurant recommendations, and more.
+We've assembled all of the information you need to enjoy your visit, from hotels and restaurants to things to do during your free time.
+We invite you to taste and explore the place we called home for almost a decade.
+Questions?
+[Contact us](/about/contact.html)!

 ### Lodging ###